-In my opinion, the operational planning, timber harvesting, road construction, maintenance and deactivation, silviculture, and fire protection activities carried out under woodlot licence W1644, held by Rojo Contracting Ltd., between September 1, 2013, and September 24, 2015, complied in all significant respects with the requirements of the Forest and Range Practices Act, the Wildfire Act and related regulations, as of October 2014.
-No opinion is provided regarding fire-fighting equipment requirements.
+In my opinion, the operational planning road maintenance and fire protection activities carried out by Arrow Glenn Ltd. on woodlot licence W0437 between September 1, 2013, and September 22, 2015, complied in all significant respects with the requirements of the Forest and Range Practices Act, the Wildfire Act and related regulations, as of September 2015.
+There is no opinion provided for road construction, road deactivation, timber harvesting or fire preparedness.